daung-mikrokosmos/teamdy_s_portfolio/README.md

 # TeamDY-s-Portfolio
 This is a portfolio project by TeamDY of Simbolo's Web Development Introduction Bath1.
-The tum are all faked.
+The datum are all faked.